SXNPYN/CoBreeder_for_GhostWolves/README.md

 - `poetry run python ghost_wolf_cobreeder/ghost-cobreeder-v2.py run data/individuals.csv data/pr-scaled.csv 5
 CUSTOM_PR MIN_PR_MAX_ALLELES ghost_experiment 1 1 0 10 ALL 4`
-  - 5 pairings will be allocated and the user will be prompted to enter any custom PR thresholds for specific pairs.
+  - 5 pairings will be allocated.
+  - The user will be prompted to enter any custom PR thresholds for specific groups.
   - The name of the run is "ghost_experiment".
 This string will be displayed alongside results.
   - The solver will maximise the number of ghost alleles and minimise pairwise relatedness between individuals in each pairing.
 Equal weight is placed on each of these.
   - Any individuals with a PR greater than 10 can be paired.
-  - All individuals in the individuals file will be considered, and all opposite sex pairings are allowed.
+  - All individuals in the individuals file will be considered and all pairings are allowed (provided PR is appropriate).
   - Priority calculations are enabled and the top 4 individuals with the best priority values must be included in solutions.